Enigmatic-Smile/docs/mobile-sdks/README.md

 [Developers Community](https://community.fidel.uk/) — for support and troubleshooting at any phase of integration.
 [GitHub Issues](https://github.com/fidellimited/rn-sdk/issues) — For SDK issues and feedback.

+## Banner Images

+The banner image will take the device's width, but it has a fixed height of 100 pts.
+The image view has an "Aspect Fill" content mode, which means that the banner image you set will fill its entire predefined area.
+The banner image will be cropped from the top and bottom sides on wider devices.
+This is because of the "Aspect Fill" content mode that we set for the image view.
+Depending on what you want to display in the banner image, you might need to experiment a bit to ensure that nothing important from the image is hidden.
+The most important information should be displayed in the centre of the banner image.

+We suggest using the aspect ratio of the smallest devices that you support.
+If you support iPhone 5, the aspect ratio would be 320:100*.
+If the smallest device you support is the iPhone 6, your banner image's aspect ratio would be 375:100.

+The same logic works for the Android banner image.
+You can make the image as pixel-dense as you need to

+On iOS, you would need to provide the image for all screen densities.
+We recommend 375 x 130 for non-retina, 750 x 260 @2x and 1050 x 390 @3x.